What constitutes rape?

-- She or he agrees by choice, and has the freedom and capacity to make that choice.
+According to s 74 of SOA 2003, a person consents if s/he agrees by choice and has the freedom and capacity to make that choice.

-- A victim is deemed not to have the capacity to make that choice if she or he is mentally incompetent, intoxicated, drugged, or below the age of consent.
+A victim is deemed not to have the capacity to make that choice if s/he is: mentally incompetent; suffers from a medical condition which limits their ability to consent or communicate consent; intoxicated; drugged; asleep or unconscious; below the age of consent.

-If a person has not given consent or was not capable of giving consent to a sexual act, it is irrelevant what they were wearing, how much they had to drink or where the act took place.
+If you have not given consent or were not capable of giving consent to a sexual act, it is irrelevant what you were wearing, how much you had to drink or where the act took place.
 The sooner and incident is reported to the police the more forensic evidence can be collected, and this will help bring a conviction.
-At the police station request to see the Sexual Offences Liaison Officer.
+At the police station, ask to see the Sexual Offences Liaison Officer.

 Advantages of reporting rape

-If you are frequently attacked by the same person, reporting it will stop future attacks.
+- if you are frequently attacked by the same person, reporting it will help stop future attacks.

 Disadvantages of reporting rape